-Students applying will be assessed using a non-verbal reasoning test and will be placed into equal ability bands.
+Students applying will be assessed using a non-verbal reasoning test, which is externally marked and will be placed into ability bands.
 The intake will be in direct proportion to the range of applicants.

 Where the number of applications for admission is greater than the published admissions number, applications will be considered against the criteria set out below.
-After the admission of students with Statements of Special Educational Needs where the Macmillan Academy is named on the statement, the criteria will be applied in the following order.
+After the admission of students with Education Health & Care Plans where the Macmillan Academy is named on the plan, the criteria will be applied in the following order.